la-oey/Ummm/README.md

 	sentLength: sentence length,
 	timestamp: from (1)}

-(9) kenlm_test.py - Queries language model with critical "umm"-containing and control sentences
+(9) kenlm_test.py - Queries language model for surprisal with critical "umm"-containing and control sentences
-* Reads in "postExtract/sample_testing_allFiles.csv" created in (8)
+* Reads in "postExtract/sample_[YYY]_allFiles.csv" created in (8) (e.g. "postExtract/sample_testing_allFiles.csv")
 * Requires kenlm python package
-* Writes to a CSV file "umm_kenlm_output.csv"
+* Writes to a CSV file "umm_kenlm_output_[YYY].csv"
->>> python test_kenlm.py
+>>> python test_kenlm.py "[YYY]"
 - Initial run through takes awhile because it is training the model
-- Sequential run throughs are much faster (~4 seconds total)
+- Sequential run throughs are much faster (~20 seconds total)
-- Outputs surpisal value from kenlm model in "kenlm_output" vector
+- Outputs log10(probability(word|prev words)) for each sentence from kenlm model in "kenlm_output" vector
+- Outputs log10(probability(word|prev words)) as list for each word in sentence

 (10) suprisalAnalysis.Rmd - Data analysis of surprisal
-* Reads in "Umm_kenlm_output.csv"
+* Reads in "Umm_kenlm_output_[YYY].csv"
 * Creates PDF of cleaning, visualization, and data analysis
+>>> knit to PDF
+- All critical "umm" sentences have a corresponding control sentence matched for author and sentence length
+- Dependent measures:
+(1) Surprisal of sentence after critical lexical index Cleaning
+-
+Visualizations
+- Each point is surprisal averaged over all instances of critical or control sentences for a given author and sentence length
+- In (2) and (3), for instances in which there are m Analysis